-The roles of Chairman and Managing Director are exercised by different persons.
+The roles of Chairman and Managing Director or equivalent are exercised by different persons.

-The Chairman of the Company, Mr Charles Whitfield, is an independent director in accordance with the criteria for independence as outlined in Box 2.3 of the ASX Recommendations.
+The Chairman of the Company, Mr Charles Whitfield, is an independent director in accordance with the criteria for independence as outlined in the ASX Recommendations.
+The Chief Executive Officer of the Company is Mr Stephen Hall who was appointed to the position on 1 September 2023.

-A listed entity should have a program for inducting new directors and provide appropriate professional development opportunities for directors to develop and maintain the skills and knowledge needed to perform their role as directors effectively.
+A listed entity should have a program for inducting new directors and for periodically reviewing whether there is a need for existing directors to undertake professional development to maintain the skills and knowledge needed to perform their role as directors effectively.